jadecodes8191/buildingEnergyApi/README.md

 This is the home of the code for my work with Energize Andover! (forked from the original Energize repo)

+The file containing all of the code for the current version is full_metasys_script.py.
+This application can process any week's worth of CO2 and temperature data and create a report of rooms with air flow problems or sensor issues.
+The data is first pulled from Metasys and preprocessed into a raw spreadsheet format by Energize Andover's API.
+My code synthesizes the week's worth of data for each room, determines which rooms are problematic, and produces comprehensive visualizations and spreadsheets depicting those rooms in order to achieve a clearer understanding of climate issues in the school building.

-Main files to take a look at, which display the steps I took towards having a full reporting engine ready to go:
+Here are some other files to take a look at, which display the steps I took towards having a full reporting engine ready to go:

 - problemareascron.py, cold_rooms.py, warm_rooms.py, carbon_rooms.py
   - This system uses schoolwide sensors to get temperature and CO2 data, which it then writes to a temporary CSV file (ahs_air_data).